zextras/tech-doc/source/carbonio-ce/_management/externalservices.rst

     }
    ]

-There are two commented entries in the file: they are optional and may not be specified at all in the configuration.
+There are two commented entries in the above file: they are optional and may not be specified at all in the configuration.

 **CAFile**